mustbeperfect/definitive-opensource/README.md

 <p>&nbsp;</p>
 The current markdown system could also be considered a stepping stone to guage the community's needs prior to building a more complex system.
 I will likely migrate to a JSON file as the project scales and when I have time to architect such a system.
 <p>&nbsp;</p>
 As for the website, the complexities of web development seem unnecessary and an added pain for a task that can suffice, for now, as a markdown file.
-Depending on the popularity of the project, however, this idea will remain the back of my mind.
+Depending on the popularity of the project, however, this idea will remain in the back of my mind.
 </details>

 ## License